anyrun/anyrun-integration-microsoft/Microsoft Sentinel/README.md

 **Latest Version:** 1.0.0
 **Release Date:** 10/09/2025

 This playbook allows you to send files from incidents for analysis in ANY.RUN Sandbox.
-It uploads the file from the endpoint to Azure Blob Storage and then forwards it to ANY.RUN Sandbox using a single Azure Logic App.
+It uploads the file from the endpoint to Azure Blob Storage and then forwards it to ANY.RUN Sandbox using Azure Logic App and Azure Function App.

 Templates are provided for endpoints running the following operating systems:
 - Windows